Chance Pe Dance

 The film's working title was Yahoo and another title, Star, was also considered.
 Also, the film was shot halfway through with Jiah Khan as the heroine, but was later replaced by Genelia D'Souza.

+Indiagames also released a dance mobile video game based on the film.

 Plot

 Sameer Behl comes to Mumbai with Bollywood dreams, struggles through the day as a courier, and keeps failing in auditions for advertisements.
 He refuses to accept help from his father in Delhi and is thrown out of his rented flat by the landlord.
 One day, a movie director named Rajeev Sharma and his assistant director see Sameer dancing and call him to the office.
 Soon, Sameer is signed as the male lead in Sharma's film, and his friend Tina is selected as the choreographer on the same project.
-Homeless, Sameer sleeps in his car and works as a dance teacher in a school.
+Homeless, Sameer sleeps in his car and works as a dance teacher at a school.
 Subsequently, Sameer loses the film and grows disillusioned.
 Tina tells him that she also quit her job as choreographer for the film because she saw how upset he was.
 Sameer realises Tina loves him.
 Tina encourages him to participate in a television talent-hunt show, the winner of which will win the same role that Sameer was to play.
 Sameer enters the contest and tells Tina that he loves her.
 Before the final round of the competition, he discovers that his father's shop in Delhi has been demolished.
 Sameer promises Tina that he will come back for her and returns to Delhi to help his father.
 After watching Sameer's performance on TV, his father convinces him to go back to Mumbai and participate in the show.
 Sameer is late to the final round and is initially denied entry.
 However, he convinces the director to give him a chance.
 He wins the competition and becomes the hero of the movie "Chance Pe Dance."
 He is shown walking the red carpet a year later with Tina.